70-Day Rule

 Important

 You are personally responsible for the accuracy of the information you provide about your employment status.
-If it later emerges that incorrect details were given and the German Pension Insurance Authority (Deutsche Rentenversicherung) subsequently claims social security contributions, those back-payments will be sought from you directly.
+If it emerges that incorrect details were given and the German Pension Insurance authority subsequently claims unpaid social security contributions, those claims will be made directly against you.

 / 04 — Clarity